 Interns receive a stipend.

-All applicants must submit a completed application, resume, cover letter, and one letter of recommendation to firstname.lastname@example.org by the application deadline.
+All applicants must submit a completed application, resume, and writing sample to firstname.lastname@example.org by the application deadline.

 - Spring Term (January – May): November 1st